bhall2001/moduops-www/frontend/docs/tutorial/create_module.md

 # 2. Create Module

+Moving forward, let's create a Module for our layout in ModuOps.
+Modules are standard nomenclature typically used with modular layouts.
+If you are setting up your home or a club layout with ModuOps, you can use Towns synonymously with modules.

+## Define a module

-Next up we need to create a Module for our layout.
-Click `Modules/Towns` in the left sidebar.
-Now click the `New` button over the column marked `Modules/Towns`.
-A new module is created.
+1. Click `Modules/Towns` in the left sidebar.
+2. Click the `New` button located in the column marked `Modules/Towns` to create a new module.

-We need to add some basic information for the module.
-Let's name our module by typing `Somewhere in the world` in the `Name` field and `Somewhere` in the short field.
-There are other fields you can fill in but they are all optional.
+Now, let's add some basic information for the module:

+- In the `Name` field, type `Somewhere in the world`.
+- In the `Short` field, type `Somewhere`.

+There are additional optional fields you can fill in, but for now, let's keep it simple.
 Click `Done`.

-Our new module "Somewhere in the world" is listed as a Module/Town in our layout.
+Your new module, "Somewhere in the world," is now listed as a Module/Town in our layout.

-## Module key concepts
+## Module Key Concepts

-ModuOps modules/towns have 2 very important concepts -- they contain consignees and drop zones.
+ModuOps modules/towns revolve around two crucial concepts: consignees and drop zones.

+### Consignees

 A consignee is a business that either produces or consumes commodities.
-Consignees generate equipment requests resulting in specific equipment being delivered on a train.
+Consignees generate equipment requests, leading to specific equipment being delivered on a train.

+### Drop Zones

 Drop zones are sections of track where equipment can be dropped.
-A drop zone can be defined as the full length of a siding, there may be multiple drop zones per siding, or a drop zone could even be longer than the physical siding.
+Drop zones can be defined as the full length of a siding or as having multiple drop zones per siding.
+In fact, a drop zone could even be longer than the physical siding.

-With these ideas in mind, we will create our first Consignee and drop zone for our layout.
+With these concepts in mind, let's proceed to create our first Consignee and drop zone for our layout.